-Although the three major rating agencies have recently confirmed Williams' investment grade ratings, they have all changed their view to negative as a result of these developments.
-In addition, on May 8, 2002, Moody's Investors Service, Inc. announced that it is reviewing Williams' credit ratings for possible downgrade.
+Although the three major rating agencies continue to maintain investment grade credit ratings on Williams' senior unsecured debt, they have all changed their view to negative as a result of these developments.
+On May 8, 2002, Moody's Investors Service, Inc. announced that it is reviewing Williams' credit ratings for possible downgrade.
+In addition, on May 28, 2002, Standard and Poor's Ratings Services downgraded Williams' senior unsecured debt credit rating to "BBB-" with negative outlook, but removed Williams from its credit watch.
 The following is a summary of the steps that are contemplated, are in progress or have been completed which Williams believes will strengthen its balance sheet and enable it to retain its investment grade rating: